knowing-me-choose-to-work-with-me/knowing-me-choose-to-work-with-me.github.io/README.md

 - You could be PO, FO, executive, director, VP ...xyz
 - Love to talk to you, whats on your mind, how you want me to help
 - what data points, you need
+- what manual-touch points you want to discuss, automate
+- what we can priortize
+- what you can expect from me
+    - To the best of my knowledge will speak your business-langurage, you dont have to learn our technical-language
+    - to listen to your pain points
+    - come with a working prototype to POC to have an experience of it
+    - give you some options on certain important tradeoffs on  business-flows(immediate-responsiveness,strong-consistency), (performance,scurity)
+    - not bother you on operational-stuff like metrics(test-coverage,vulnerabilities,)
+- my expectations
+    - user personas important ones
+    - how the system is used by end-users
+    - clarity on core, important business-flows, if down impacts highly
+    - to know/hear from you on pain points like usability, lot-of-manual-touchpoints, whic could be addressed in next 6 months or so
+    - current manual-touchpoints
+    - clarity on unused, lower-adoption of features
+    - what flexibilities you are expecting

 ## Product Owner
-- based on my own experience, POs as oppososed to have total ownership(domain,technical,operational-stuff),  play a mix of roles (mgmt,point-of-contact, delegator-to-(technical-team, QA, BA etc) )
+- based on my own experience, POs as oppososed to having a total ownership(procuctdomain,technical,operational-stuff),  play a mix of roles (mgmt,point-of-contact, delegator-to-(technical-team, QA, BA etc) )
+- most of the times, POs are tasked to own application/tools mostly in capital based, industrial based orgs, so the name could be misleading
 - my last company had only 13 product lines, but hundres of POs, so thats where my difference of opinion comes from.
 - if you could help me on what you would like to own and your expectations from my side we could have less friction and put our business goal than occasional-namesake-roles
 - below is how I could help, clarify